A Morphological Model to Separate Resolved-Unresolved Sources in the DESI Legacy Surveys: Application in the LS4 Alert Stream: Model Data

 In Figure~\ref{fig:maglim}, we present box plots showing the distribution of scores among DESI stars and galaxies of different brightness in fields with different detection limits.
 The score is generated by the Hybrid model.
 From left to right, we show the distribution of model scores for DESI test set sources in 4 bins with LS 5$\sigma$ detection limits ranging from $r = 22.5$ to $26.5$\,mag.
 These four bins, each 1\,mag wide, cover $\sim$99.9\% of the targets in the DESI test set.

-An obvious trend is that more objects (both stars and galaxies) are assigned a score closer to 0.5 in fainter bins, indicating increasing ambiguity in classification.
-The only exception is that some bright galaxies ($r\le16$\,mag) have scores between 0.05 and 0.1.
-Most of these galaxies are highly extended, and \texttt{Tractor} splits the galaxy into many sources (from both the nucleus and the blobs in the outskirts).
-The scores reported here are for only the nuclei leading to slightly higher scores than a typical bright galaxy.
+An obvious trend is that more objects (both stars and galaxies) are assigned a score closer to 0.5 in fainter bins, indicating increasing ambiguity in classification. {The only exception is that many bright galaxies ($r\le16$\,mag) have scores between 0.05 and 0.1, leading to a larger spread of the galaxy scores in the first magnitude bin of Figure~\ref{fig:maglim}.} Most of these galaxies are {either} highly extended {or has a bright unresolved nucleus, such that} \texttt{Tractor} splits the galaxy into {multiple sources}.
+The scores reported here are for only the nuclei leading to slightly higher scores than a typical bright galaxy. {Despite the larger average scores, we do not see a drop in the FPR in classifying the brightest galaxies when adopting a classification threshold of 0.5.}

 In each brightness bin, the score of all DESI galaxies and stars depends largely on the detection limit.
 In shallower fields, as the S/N is generally lower, both stars and galaxies receive a score closer to 0.5.
 This indicates that while the star--galaxy separation becomes trickier, decreasing the S/N does not bias our model towards lower scores, and low S/N galaxies are clearly receiving higher scores.